Firstborn (Judaism): Israel as God's firstborn

-Animal firstborn or "firstlings"

-Aside from the sacrifice of the "firstlings" by Abel, the Law of Moses also proscribes special distinction of animal firstborn.

-Death of the firstborn of Egypt

-The Egyptians also attached significance to primogeniture and birthright.
+In Exodus, Moses is instructed to say to Pharaoh "Thus saith the LORD, Israel is my son, my firstborn."
 The death of Pharaoh and the Egyptians' firstborn sons at the first Passover is direct recompense for God's identification of Israel as his own firstborn.

-The Second Temple and Dead Sea scrolls
+The Second Temple and Dead Sea Scrolls

-The understanding of Israel as the national firstborn of God is found in the Dead Sea scrolls 1Q/4Q "Instruction," and probably 4Q369 the "Prayer of Enosh", as well as in Ben Sira.
+The understanding of Israel as the national firstborn of God is found in the Dead Sea Scrolls 1Q/4Q "Instruction," and probably 4Q369 the "Prayer of Enosh", as well as in Ben Sira.

 Hellenistic and Diaspora Judaism

 The concept of the firstborn was heavily present in Hellenistic Judaism among the Second Temple Jewish diaspora.
 In the Septuagint, Israel, then Ephraim, are God's prototokos (πρωτότοκος) "firstborn."
 The use of "firstborn" is taken further along figurative lines.
 In the pseudepigraphical Testament of Abraham disease is personified as the prototokos "firstborn" of Thanatos, the personification of death.
 In Joseph and Asenath the converted Egyptian princess Asenath prepares to marry Joseph, the prototokos "firstborn" of the god of Israel.
 Philo of Alexandria comments on the inheritance rites of the firstborn in Deuteronomy, greatly emphasizing and embellishing the superiority of Mosaic Law over Egyptian models.